open-spaced-repetition/SSP-MMC-FSRS/README.md

 ## Results

 - Scheduling Policy: how the intervals are calculated.
 When SSP-MMC is used, the intervals are chosen so that the "cost" (in minutes of studying) is minimized.
 When a fixed value of desired retention (DR) is used, the intervals correspond to the desired probability of recall.
 IVL means that constant interval lengths - in days - are used.
+To account for the core hypothesis of SSP-MMC, that cards will be remembered forever once the stability exceeds a certain threshold, for both DR and IVL we allow the final interval to be shortened in order to reach the desired stability threshold on a "Good" review with the highest probability possible, and we allow cards that have reached the target stability threshold to never be scheduled again.
 - Average number of reviews per day: the average number of simulated reviews of flashcards per one day of the simulated review history.
 Lower is better.
 - Average number of minutes per day: same as above, but minutes of studying are used instead.
 Lower is better.
 - Total knowledge at the end: the sum of probabilities of recall of all reviewed cards by the end of the simulation.
 It cannot be greater than the deck size.
 Higher is better.